nasib-ullah/video-captioning-models-in-Pytorch/README.md

-# Video captioning models in Pytorch
+# Video captioning models in Pytorch (Work in progress)
 This repository contains Pytorch implementation of video captioning SOTA models from 2015-2019 on MSVD and MSRVTT datasets.
 Details are given in below table

  | Model | Datasets | Paper name | Year |